The Method of Ellipcenters for Strongly Convex Functions: Concluding Remarks

-\paragraph{Acknowledgements.} The author thanks Roger Behling and Luiz-Rafael Santos for insightful discussions on the Method of Ellipcenters for quadratic functions, which took place approximately eight years prior to the appearance of~\cite{ME2025}.
-The present paper builds on those ideas and extends them to the broader class of $L$-smooth, $\mu$-strongly convex functions.
+\paragraph{Acknowledgements.} The author thanks Roger Behling and Luiz-Rafael Santos for ongoing discussions on the Method of Ellipcenters for quadratic functions, which began approximately eight years before the appearance of~\cite{ME2025}.
+The present paper extends those ideas to the broader class of $L$-smooth, $\mu$-strongly convex functions.